Why insetting, not offsetting, will help us reach Net Zero

-Although many of us make commitments to minimise their carbon footprint, it is the governments and corporations that have the influence and capital to fight for our planet.
+Although many of us make commitments to minimise our carbon footprint, it is the governments and corporations that have the influence and capital to fight for our planet.

-Many of them are looking towards offsetting to reach carbon neutrality.
+Many of them are looking toward offsetting to reach carbon neutrality.
 Whether it’s planting trees or investing in overseas development, carbon offsetting projects have the potential to mitigate tonnes of emissions.

 Do carbon offsets work?

 Many carbon offsetting projects are not as effective as they seem.

 For example, trees are one of our planet’s best carbon sinks, but our over-reliance on planting them will hurt us in the long run.
 On a mission to rewild more land, we may forget that we need to say land to grow our food.